Patients, Carers and Other Providers

-- Web link (with a code) to join the appointment.
+- Web link to join the video appointment

 At your telehealth appointment

-The telehealth appointment is like a face-to-face appointment, where you will be able to talk to the clinician on a television screen, as if you were talking to them in person.
+The video appointment is like a face-to-face appointment, where you will be able to talk to the clinician on a television screen, as if you were talking to them in person.

 If you are having the appointment at home, you will receive an email which will have the following:

 - Appointment date and time.

 - Weblink to join the video appointment.
 The weblink becomes active 10 minutes before the appointment.

 To make sure you have a better appointment, please review Preparing for your video consultation - A Guide for Patients.